Having a good set of active noise-cancelling headphones can make the difference between a peaceful commute or flight and a chaotic one.

 Enter the Bose QuietComfort 35 II headphones, which keep the sleek design, best-in-class noise-cancelling and crystal-clear audio quality and add a dedicated button to activate Google Assistant.
 I actually looked forward to my daily commute to and from the office and to everywhere in between.

 While the Bose 700 headphones offer a sleeker design and better noise cancellation during calls, the Bose QuietComfort 35 II are still a very strong value.
-The new Bose QuietComfort 45 is another option, and one which has actually replaced the QC 35 II in our best noise-cancelling headphones list.
+And Amazon currently has them on sale for just $199, saving you $150 in total.

 But these cans are still well worth considering, as you'll find out in our full Bose QuietComfort 35 II review.

 Bose QuietComfort 35 II review: Price and availability